parallelworks/MetricExtraction/README.md

     -   colorByField: domain field to use for coloring the warped shape.
 Default is set to "field"
     -   colorByFieldComponent: The component of the vector/tensor fields for coloring the warped shape.
 If `colorByFieldComponent` is not given for vector/tensor quantities, the magnitude of the desired quantity will be extracted, i.e., the default is "colorByFieldComponent": "Magnitude".
     -   **Note** "extractStats" is set to "false" for this type.
+-   **FindData**: for query-based selections. **Note** that the current implementation only allows selecting through a given list of discrete values (e.g., selecting elements specified by element numbers).
+For an example see the files in `sample_inputs/vgroove-test/` and `example_outputs/vgroove/`.
+    -   queryField: The name of the field to be used in the query,
+    -   queryFieldType : The type of the query field,
+    -   queryList: A list of comma delimited values to match the query field.

 If an image is desired, define parameters below: